 - Essential learning resources

 What is Cryptocurrency?

-Cryptography comes from the ancient Greek words kryptós “hidden”; and graphein, “to write”.
+Cryptography comes from the ancient Greek words kryptós “hidden” and graphein, “to write”.
 In very basic terms, it’s about sending hidden messages that can only be read by the intended recipient.
-The use of cryptography enables us to have secure communication.
-The result is protected transactions, controlled unit creation, and verified transfers.
+The use of cryptography provides users with secure communication, protected transactions, controlled unit creation and verified transfers.